-Students will be able to describe causes of chronic lower back pain, postural deviations and other topics related to the lack of flexibility/stretching.
+Course Description: Students will be able to describe causes of chronic lower back pain, postural deviations and other topics related to the lack of flexibility/stretching.
 They will also comprehend the tasks involved in working in the health and wellness field.
 The legal and business considerations related to the occupation will be discussed in great detail in addition to knowing how to help their clients with diabetes, arthritis, osteoporosis, asthma, cardiovascular disease, and chronic obstructive pulmonary disease (COPD).

-CTE Standards and Benchmarks 19.0 Demonstrate knowledge of concepts related to flexibility.
-The student will be able to: 19.01 Demonstrate the ability to assess posture and range of motion (ROM).
+19.0 tandards and Benchmarks Demonstrate knowledge of concepts related to flexibility. - The student will be able to: 19.0 Demonstrate knowledge of concepts related to hexibility. - The student will be able to.
+19.01 Demonstrate the ability to assess posture and range of motion (ROM).
 19.02 Identify and discuss methods to improve flexibility.
 19.03 Recognize the limitations and recommended precautions for flexibility training.
 19.04 Demonstrate knowledge of the benefits of regular flexibility training.
 19.05 Select and administer appropriate flexibility assessments according to fitness recommendations (e.g., ACSM).
 19.06 Describe some of the causes of chronic lower back pain.
 19.07 Identify and describe common postural deviations.
 19.08 Discuss flexibility assessments.
 19.09 Identify contraindications for flexibility testing and training.
 19.10 Identify, describe and demonstrate flexibility training exercises.
 19.11 Identify high risk flexibility exercises.
 19.12 Describe and demonstrate the protocol for testing trunk flexion.
-20.0 Understand the responsibilities and scope of practice for a Certified Personal Trainer.
-The student will be able to:
+20.0 Understand the responsibilities and scope of practice for a Certified Personal Trainer. - The student will be able to: 20.01 Understand the legal considerations related to the occupation.

-CTE S tandards and Benchmarks 20.01 Understand the legal considerations related to the occupation.
-20.02 Understand the business considerations related to the occupation.
+CTE S tandards and Benchmarks 20.02 Understand the business considerations related to the occupation.
 20.03 Demonstrate knowledge of the complex human behavioral issues a trainer could face.
-21.0 Identify methods of managing special populations and medical conditions.
-The student will be able to: 21.01 Identify and describe the current fitness recommendations for pregnant women.
+21.0 Identify methods of managing special populations and medical conditions. - The student will be able to: 21.01 Identify and describe the current fitness recommendations for pregnant women.
 21.02 Identify and describe the current fitness recommendations for children and teens.
 21.03 Identify and describe the current fitness recommendations for seniors/elderly.
 21.04 Identify and describe the current fitness and nutrition recommendations for people with diabetes.
 21.05 Identify and describe the current fitness recommendations for people with arthritis, osteoporosis, asthma, cardiovascular disease, and chronic obstructive pulmonary disease (COPD).
-22.0 Describe and design various health and fitness programs.
-The student will be able to: 22.01 Describe and design a health and fitness program designed for cardiovascular conditioning.
+22.0 Describe and design various health and fitness programs. - The student will be able to: 22.01 Describe and design a health and fitness program designed for cardiovascular conditioning.
 22.02 Describe and design a health and fitness program with a focus on resistance training.
 22.03 Describe and design a health and fitness program to improve flexibility.
 22.04 Describe and design a health and fitness program that includes functional exercises for total body fitness.